oconnor663/unsafe_rust_is_not_c_talk/readme.md

   - A dangling reference into Vec doesn't compile: https://godbolt.org/z/jff8KMTM8
   - With unsafe it still doesn't compile: https://godbolt.org/z/r4PzhbcdP
   - We need a raw pointer to make it compile, run, and fail ASan: https://godbolt.org/z/5e4x77vbn
-- Unsafe Rust is stricter than C.
+- Rust is stricter than C.
   - Breaking the aliasing rules for references is UB: https://godbolt.org/z/769oM8e6x
   - We can detect this with Miri: https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=9650578b9097ad8e8766d15fda95133e